tjmora/g-font/README.md

 your App or Layout component.
 This is the only pragmatic way of speeding up the load up times of your chosen fonts.

-## Stylesheet Link Generation
+### Stylesheet Link Generation

 If you don't wish to generate the stylesheet link using Google Fonts' website, you can do the
 following:

-Do everything your website can in developmental mode, making sure all the hydration events lead up to the collection of all the fonts your website needs (and making sure you're not refreshing the tab)
+1. Do everything your website can in developmental mode, making sure all the hydration events lead up to the collection of all the fonts your website needs (and making sure you're not refreshing the tab).

-Bring up the browser's inspection tool in order to look for the `<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag in your document's head.
-Copy the value generated inside the `href` attribute, and paste it somewhere.
+2. Bring up the browser's inspection tool in order to look for the `<link id="tjmora-g-font-..." rel="stylesheet" href="...">` tag in your document's head.
+Copy the generated value inside the `href` attribute, and paste it somewhere.

-Include the following in your App or Document component:
+3. Include the following somewhere in your App or Document component:

 ```
 <link rel="preconnect" href="https://fonts.googleapis.com">